1 9 8 1 – 1 9 8 4 (UK/Australia)

 At the beginning of the third series, the prisoners were liberated and had to re-adjust themselves to life in Singapore in the aftermath of the war.

-Leading characters were upper-class camp leader, Marion Jefferson (a Colonel’s wife); crusty Dr Beatrice Mason (played by Stephanie Cole from Waiting For God); Rose Millar (Stephanie Beacham, divested of her usual sex-bitch image); suffragette Joss Holbrook; and tragic Dorothy Bennett, who turned to prostitution with the camp guards.
+Leading characters were upper-class Colonel’s wife and camp leader, Marion Jefferson (Ann Bell); crusty Dr Beatrice Mason (played by Stephanie Cole from Waiting For God); rape victim Rose Millar (Stephanie Beacham, divested of her usual sex-bitch image); ageing academic and suffragette Joss Holbrook (Jean Anderson); tarty Cockney Blanche Simmons (); ladylike Verna Johnson (Rosemary Martin) and tragic Dorothy Bennett (Veronica Roberts), who – having lost both her husband and her child – turned to prostitution with the camp guards.

 Only small parts of Tenko were actually filmed in Singapore.
 The realistic prison camp set was built in a quarry in Dorset in England.